Transversal Madness

 Transversal Madness was created in dialogue with Swedish choreographer Carima Neusser.
 It was first presented publicly at the Satyrianas festival in Sao Paulo.
 It was the 30th anniversary of the festival and it was performed in dialogue with a team of students from SP Escola de Teatro.
 A second version was then performed in Mexico in close collaboration with Mexican dancer Alcibiades Papacostas.

-The performance takes its inspiration from a painting by Swedish 19th century painter Carl Fredrik Hill and investigates different forms of insanity and how historical, social and political ideas inform our understanding of the phenomenon.
-It invites the audience to take in music, film and dance in unusual configurations.
+The performance invites the audience to take in music, film and dance in unusual configurations.
 The relatively slow tempo of the piece allows the spectator to reflect on how madness can be re-considered to challenge his/her conception of the world.
 Hill’s painting also forces the visitor to re-evaluate how we see desire, especially when insanity removes the social inhibitions that often are associated with our desires.
 The artists find in the investigation useful tools to understand the current social and political climate – especially asking if pathological desire to control the world and the people in it, constitutes another form of socially acceptable madness.

-Early in the performance the following text is read (in Portuguese and Spanish):
+Early in the performance the following text is read (in Portuguese or Spanish):

 “This performance takes its inspiration from a painting by Swedish 19th century painter Carl Fredrik Hill.
 At the age of 28 he started suffering from hallucinations and paranoia and remained in a state of madness until he died at the age of 61.
 During the time of insanity, he produced many thousands of drawings and paintings.
 It has been said that making art was a way for him to retain a grip on the confused and haunted world that he was living in.
 These painting have an uncanny quality and far outshine the work he produced when he was sane.